kostia/kick-it/README.md

-    -c, --local-scrival              Use local repo for Scrival gem -k, --local-scrival-kickstarter  Use local repo for Scrival Kickstarter gem -l, --local                      Use local repos for all Infopark gems -f, --force                      Skip all confirmations (assume as confirmed) -q, --quiet                      Minimize the output
+    -c, --local-scrival              Use local repo for Scrival gem -k, --local-scrival-kickstarter  Use local repo for Scrival Kickstarter gem -z, --local-scrival-editors      Use local repo for Scrival Editors gem -l, --local                      Use local repos for all Infopark gems -f, --force                      Skip all confirmations (assume as confirmed) -q, --quiet                      Minimize the output